How Long Does an Eviction Stay on Your Record? How To Check & Remove It

 How To Get an Eviction Removed From Your Public Record

-Individuals who have been evicted will likely understand the long-term consequences of this situation and will be wondering how to get an eviction removed from your public record.
+If you have been evicted, you will likely understand the long-term consequences of this situation and will be wondering how to get an eviction removed from your public record.
 The process to get an eviction sealed or expunged is fairly simple and will usually involve a settlement deal with the landlord in court.

 It is fairly common for a deal to be worked out in which the former tenant pays their debt in full in exchange for the record being sealed from public view.